AndrewDarwin/andrewdarwinmsproject2/README.md

 * I want to discover some things to do on Ibiza

 The Things to Do section has several different activities for the user to do on the Island.
 This page responds to the users' actions, allowing them to engage with data, and altering the way the site displays the information to achieve their preferred goals - for example if the user clicks on either of the “nightsclubs”, “beaches” or “activities” they are presented with 4 different choices of each.
+Users are able to interact with the site in their particular way, to achieve their personal goals and derive answers to their specific questions.
+This is front-end interactivity.
+For example, a user wanting to know the best beaches to go to can click on the beaches button in the Things To Do Section, and then choose a particular beach, with a photo and information about the beach, plus a location on the interactive google map alongside.
+The same can be true for users wanting to know which nightclubs and activities to go on the island.

 ![](assets/images/test-thingstodo.jpg)